ClusterLabs/PAF/Quick_Start-CentOS-8.md

 In regard with PAF, make sure to read carefully documentation from
 <https://clusterlabs.github.io/PAF/documentation.html>.

-This tutorial is based on CentOS 8.1, using Pacemaker 2.0.1, the `pcs` command and PostgreSQL 12.
+This tutorial is based on CentOS 8.1, using Pacemaker 2.0.1, the `pcs` command, PostgreSQL 12 and PAF 2.3.

+> **WARNING**: Do not test with Pacemaker 2.1.0.
+> Pacemaker 2.1.0 introduced some regressions that break the PAF resource
+> agent.
+This has been fixed in Pacemaker 2.1.1.
+> {: .warning}

 Table of contents: